What is sudden cardiac arrest (SCA)?

 - Avoid smoking

 - Treat and monitor all health conditions including high blood pressure, high cholesterol, and diabetes.
-Ask a doctor about ejection fraction monitoring to determine if there is a risk.
+Ask your doctor about ejection fraction monitoring to determine if there is a risk.

 - Know family heart history and understand the risks for other cardiovascular-related conditions, like heart failure.
-Communicate these to a physician.
+Communicate these to your physician.

 - Know the signs of SCA and react quickly.
 SCA strikes immediately and without warning.
 Victims will fall to the ground/collapse, become unresponsive, and will not breathe normally or at all.